year6b7a/item-network-factorio-mod/README.md

 - Launched a rocket in vanilla Factorio with 10x science.
 - Reached the "Quantum Age" in Exotic Industries (so far!).
+- Created a sandbox world with 2048 chests and 4096 loaders.
 - Unit tested the circular buffer implementation.

 This is plenty of play time to test: